hotzjacobb/Jacob-Website/README.md

 # Jacob-Website

 This website is currently in progress there may be bugs.
-Currently this site does not display well on mobile but that is something that I would like to address soon.
-Made from scratch with vanilla JS + CSS + and HTML.
+Made from scratch with JS + CSS + and HTML.

 [jacobhotz.ca](https://jacobhotz.ca)